List of secondary education systems by country

 Secondary education covers two phases on the ISCED scale.
 Level 2 or lower secondary education is considered the second and final phase of basic education, and level 3 or upper secondary education is the stage before tertiary education.
 Every country aims to provide basic education, but the systems and terminology remain unique to them.
 Secondary education typically takes place after six years of primary education and is followed by higher education, vocational education or employment.

 Secondary education in Africa

 Algeria

 In Algeria, secondary school starts after obtaining the Brevet d’Enseignement Fondamental (Basic Education Certificate), and ends by getting the Baccalauréat de l’Enseignement Secondaire Général (general studies) or the Baccalauréat de Technicien (technical studies) that exclusively grants access to national universities.

 Egypt

-The secondary school, known as Thanaweya Amma (ثانوية عامة), is a three-year program after which the student, according to his score in the final year, can join a higher level of education in a university or, when the score is lower, an institution of education that issues a degree not equal with the university one.
+The secondary school, known as Thanaweya Amma (ثانوية عامة), is a three-year programs after which the student, according to his score in the final year, can join a higher level of education in a university or, when the score is lower, an institution of education that issues a degree not equal with the university one.